MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 ### Manage restricted access control groups for a non-group site

-You can add up to 10 Azure AD security groups whose members will be allowed access to the site.
+You can add up to 10 Azure AD security groups whose members are allowed access to the site.
 The specified security groups can be managed as **restricted access control groups** when the setting is applied.
-Restricted access control will now limit the site access to members of the specified security groups.
+Restricted access control limits the site access to members of the specified security groups.

 To edit a restricted access control group for a non-group site, run the following command: